Updated: Dec 12, 2022

 It’s something many of us are wary of, with a recent report revealing 72% of Australians are worried their financial providers are engaged in greenwashing.

-Greenwashing can show up in a range of ways, from a lack of information about how a fund measures its environmental impact to murky definitions of what ‘sustainable’ or ‘ethical’ investments actually mean.
+Greenwashing can show up in various ways, from a lack of information about how a fund measures its environmental impact to murky definitions of what ‘sustainable’ or ‘ethical’ investments mean.
 Even the names of products or funds can mislead us to think we’re picking ‘eco-conscious’ or ‘green’ investing options.

 Plus, there isn’t a single standard or set of criteria used in the Australian financial services industry to measure whether a product is truly sustainable or climate-friendly.
 This can make it difficult to accurately compare products and assess whether they’re living up to their environmental, social and corporate governance (ESG) claims.